mottaquikarim/PYTH2/src/Topics/lists.md

 #### `len()`

-This tells you how many items are in the list; can be used for lists composed of any data type (i.e. strings, numbers, booleans)
+This counts the numbers of elements in the list, or its *length*, regardless of data type.

 ```python
 # length_variable = len(your_list)